zama-ai/fhevm/docs/references/gateway_api.md

 #### Description

 This end-point returns a JSON object containing a signcryption of the plaintext value of an FHE ciphertext that has been (obliviously) decrypted by the TKMS.
-More specifically the TKMS servers carry out a partial decryption resulting in each of them knowing a secret share of the plaintext.
+More specifically the TKMS servers carry out a partial decryption resulting in each of them knowing a secret share of the plaintext (meaning that multiple servers need to maliciously collude in order to learn the decrypted plaintext).
 They each then signcrypt their share of the plaintext.
 The response consists of each of these signcryptions along with meta information about the threshold setup and which server provides each signcrypted share of the result.
-Since the signcryption is based on secret sharing it means that only a subset, specifically >1/3 of the total signature, is required to recover the result (assuming all returned signcryptions are correct).
+Since the signcryption is based on secret sharing it means that only a subset, specifically >1/3 of the total responses, is required to recover the result (assuming all returned signcryptions are correct).

 #### Query Parameters